Amandeepsingh25/jsadv.js/readme.md

-This is the package that will make you learn the concept of dsa in js about searching sorting and different data-structure algorithm
+This is the package that will make you learn the concept of dsa in js about searching sorting and different data-structure algorithm, this will change your approch towards the dsa in js.

 In this way you an use this

 ```